rsuntk/kernel_samsung_universal3830/README.md

 # Samsung Galaxy A12s/A12 Nacho Kernel source
+> This source is based on A127FXXSDDXJ6 source

 ### Target
 Get blazing fast performance while maintaining the consistent linux version (4.19.111)